Petr Klíma: NHL playing career

-Klíma played four full seasons with the Wings (from 1985 until 1989) before being traded during the 1989–90 season to the Oilers (along with Joe Murphy, Adam Graves, and Jeff Sharples) for Jimmy Carson, Kevin McClelland, and a fifth round draft pick in the 1991 NHL Entry Draft.
-Klima scored the game-winning goal in the longest Stanley Cup Finals game in history, in the third overtime of Game 1 of the 1990 Finals against Andy Moog of the Boston Bruins despite having not played at all in the third period, nor the first two OT periods.
+Klíma played four full seasons with the Wings (from 1985 until 1989) before being traded during the 1989–90 season to the Oilers (along with Joe Murphy, Adam Graves, and Jeff Sharples) for Jimmy Carson, Kevin McClelland, and a fifth round draft pick in the 1991 NHL entry draft.
+Klima scored the game-winning goal in the longest Stanley Cup Finals game in history, in the third overtime of game one of the 1990 Final against Andy Moog of the Boston Bruins despite having not played at all in the third period, nor the first two OT periods.
 He played for the Oilers until 1993, winning the Stanley Cup in 1990.
 In 1993 Klima was acquired by the Tampa Bay Lightning in exchange for future considerations; Klíma remained with the Lightning for three seasons, until 1996.
 He split the 1996–97 season between the Lumberjacks, Kings, Penguins, and Oilers, and was released in 1997.
 He played in the DEL in 1997–98, then attempted a comeback with the Red Wings in 1998.
 He retired from the NHL in 1999, and then played two seasons in years 2001–2003 in the Czech league before retiring for good.
 He played for Litvinov and captained those 2 years.
 Asked which jersey number he wanted to wear, Klíma chose the number 85 in recognition of the year of his defection and his first year in the NHL.